catmaid/CATMAID/API_CHANGELOG.md

   provided with a 'skeleton_ids' parameter.
 This can be constrained by volume annotation, cable length and node count.

+- `POST /{project_id}/volumes/`:
+  Previously only the GET method would be supported.
+With the introduction of an optional `volume_ids` parameter, POST can be used as well.
+This parameter can be used to constrain the returned set of volumes.

 ### Modifications

 - `POST /{project_id}/skeletons/node-label`: